General

 Our changing coastline: Art project 2024

-To coincide with World Ocean Day on 8 June, we invited local students to investigate this theme and help tell a story to the wider community about how the area has changed, and how it may change in the future.
+To mark World Ocean Day on 8 June, we invited local students to explore this theme and help tell a story about how the area has changed over time and how it may change in the future, and to share their ideas with the wider community.

-We received artwork from 4 local schools: Cavendish School, Eastbourne College, St. Andrew's Prep and Willingdon Community School.
-The students' artwork is now on public display along the seafront in Eastbourne.
+Students were encouraged to express their ideas in a range of creative formats, including posters or illustrations, digital art, textiles, poetry and short stories.
+We received artwork from four local schools: Cavendish School, Eastbourne College, St Andrew’s Prep and Willingdon Community School.
+Their artwork is on public display along Eastbourne seafront.

 This art project has been a fantastic way for local students to investigate coastal change and produce some amazing artwork.
 As with all the work we do with Coastal School Partnership, this project has provided a wonderful opportunity for the project team to get an insight as to what students think so we can shape the future of this coastline together.